PynPoint/PynPoint/docs/tutorial.rst

 Introduction
 ------------

-PynPoint has evolved from the PSF subtraction tools based on principal component analysis (PCA) into a generic, end-to-end data pipeline for processing and analysis of high-contrast imaging data.
-The pipeline can be executed either with a Python script, in interactive mode of Python, or with a Jupyter Notebook.
-See the :ref:`running` section for a quick start example including direct imaging data of beta Pic.
+The pipeline can be executed with a Python script, in interactive mode of Python, or with a Jupyter Notebook.
 The pipeline works with two different components:

 1. Pipeline modules which read, write, and process data: